Image from Tradecraft - The Art and Science of Cold Reading."

 Magicians and mentalists have two distinct approaches and goals for their performances.
 For example, magicians tend to display their skill and use colorful props and equipment to defy the laws of physics by making people or objects appear or disappear, levitate, transport, or change in some way, while mentalists downplay any manipulative ability and use everyday objects to convince audiences they can read minds, influence thoughts, or even predict future events.

-What is the best book to learn mentalism?
+What is the best mentalism book?

-Practical Mental Effects by Ted Annemann - CoverIf you're interested in learning to perform mentalism, the best general mentalism books are either "Practical Mental Effects" with 200 top mentalism effects originally published in Ted Annemann's "The JINX," or Tony Corinda's "13 Steps to Mentalism" which breaks down each area of expertise in the mentalist's arsenal.
-Bob Nelson's "Encyclopedia of Mentalism" is one of the most comprehensive and authoritative guides for the advanced mentalist, especially those interested in learning to perform a Question and Answer (Q&A) Act.
+If you're interested in learning to perform mentalism, the best general mentalism books are either Tony Corinda's "13 Steps to Mentalism" or "Practical Mental Effects" with 200 top mentalism effects originally published in Ted Annemann's "The JINX."
+Bob Nelson's "Encyclopedia of Mentalism" is one of the most comprehensive and authoritative guides for the advanced mentalist.

 What is a billet?